Switzerland

 media_2TSKB8LCN6AAC5BT

-Day 3: St Bernard's Monastery and Dogs
+Day 3: St Bernard's Monastery

-Please note, this is a high mountain trail and in poor weather or avalanche conditions, another route may be chosen.
+Please note this is a high mountain trail, and in poor weather or avalanche conditions, another route may be chosen.

 image_THFEHZGM57SJ6WKT